fayn2009/fayn2009/README.md

 - 👋 Hi, I’m @fayn2009
 - 👀 ...
-- 💻 I can program in the python programming language.
+- 💻 I can programm in the python programming language.
 - 💞️ My company: No
 - 📫 eMAIL: No